lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp; <!-- ------------------------------------------------------------------------- -->

-## Ethereum & L2 Blockchains
+## Web3 in game

 [Ethereum](https://ethereum.org/en/) is a [Blockchain](https://en.wikipedia.org/wiki/Blockchain) that powers secure decentralized apps.

-L2 are independent blockchains connected to Ethereum.
+Lyers 2 (L2) are independent blockchains based on Ethereum.
 This game allows you to Log-in using [Metamask wallet](https://metamask.io/) on the following blockchains:

 * [Ethereum Mainnet](https://ethereum.org/en/)
 * [Polygon (L2)](https://polygon.technology/)